System: Game Gear

 Sound: Beats That Thump Like a Nightclub

 A scaled-down take on Yuzo Koshiro’s legendary soundtrack pulses with techno beats that capture the urban vibe.
-Tracks like “Go Straight” still slap, though the tinny audio lacks the Mega Drive’s punch.
+Tracks like “Go Straight” still slap, though the audio lacks the Mega Drive’s punch.
 Sound effects—fist thwacks, enemy grunts, and weapon clangs—are crisp and satisfying.
 Repetition creeps in, but the music’s energy keeps you bopping through the beatdowns.

 Replayability: Fists That Keep Flying